the-genemachine/Open-Source-LLMs/Manual/manual.md

 2. **[Moshi: An Open-Source Conversational AI Tool for Fine-Tuning](#58-moshi)**: Explore Moshi, an open-source conversational AI tool for fine-tuning.
 3. **[Fine-Tuning Open-Source AI Models: Methods and Best Practices](#59-fine-tuning)**: Learn about fine-tuning open-source AI models and best practices.
 4. **[Practical Fine-Tuning of Open-Source AI Models: Use Cases and Considerations](#60-practical-fine-tuning)**: Explore practical fine-tuning of open-source AI models, use cases, and considerations.
+5. **[Practical Fine-Tuning of Open-Source AI Models: A Critical Analysis](#61-critical-analysis)**: Learn about the critical analysis of practical fine-tuning of open-source AI models.
+6. **[Practical Use Case of Fine-Tuning Large Language Models](#62-use-case)**: Explore a practical use case of fine-tuning large language models.

 ---